-- g) Council may, as an alterative, require a scoped Environmental Impact Assessment, or waive the requirement for a study on the impact of development on an Environmentally Sensitive Area where the Conservation Authority or appropriate provincial ministry deem that such a study is not necessary. - h) The use of Environmentally Sensitive Areas for stormwater management is discouraged but may be considered on a watershed basis as part of the watershed and master drainage planning process where approved by the Municipality and Conservation Authority.
-Such facilities will be considered a form of development and will be subject to this Plan's policies on the protection of significant features or areas. - i) Where an Environmental Assessment of a proposal is required in accordance with the provisions of the Environmental Assessment Act, that assessment shall be considered as having fulfilled the requirements of policy (d) of this Subsection. - j) Agricultural Activities, excluding new buildings or structures, are permitted in Environmentally Sensitive Areas and adjacent lands without the need for an Environmental Impact Assessment. - Environmentally Sensitive Areas may be acceptable as part of the park dedication under the Planning Act. - Linkages and corridors are indicated on Schedules B, C1 D1 and E1.
+- f) Council may, as an alterative, require a scoped Environmental Impact Assessment, or waive the requirement for a study on the impact of development on an Environmentally Sensitive Area where the Conservation Authority, when the Conservation Authority is the peer reviewer of such studies, or appropriate provincial ministry deem that such a study is not necessary. - g) The use of Environmentally Sensitive Areas for stormwater management is discouraged but may be considered on a watershed basis as part of the watershed and master drainage planning process where approved by the Municipality and Conservation Authority.
+Such facilities will be considered a form of development and will be subject to this Plan's policies on the protection of significant features or areas. - Where an Environmental Assessment of a proposal is required in accordance with the provisions of the Environmental Assessment Act, that assessment shall be considered as having fulfilled the requirements of policy (e) of this Subsection. - Agricultural Activities, excluding new buildings or structures, are permitted in Environmentally Sensitive Areas and adjacent lands without the need for an Environmental Impact Assessment. - j) Environmentally Sensitive Areas may be acceptable as part of the park dedication under the Planning Act.

+- k) Linkages and corridors are indicated on Schedules B, C1 D1 and E1.
 Linkages and corridors are critical components of a natural heritage system.
 Natural connections between core natural areas allow for movement/migration of wildlife, and genetic and community diversity.
-Development on land shown as linkages and corridors may require an Environmental Impact Assessment and/or dedication of land to the Township.

-m) Adjacent lands within 30 metres of fish habitat are encouraged to be maintained as a buffer with non-disturbance of soils and vegetation to be maintained in order to protect water quality.
-In addition, consideration (e.g. through an Environmental Impact Assessment) of 120 metres of adjacent lands must occur for development or site alteration near fish habitat.
+Development on land shown as linkages and corridors may require an Environmental Impact Assessment and/or dedication of land to the Township. - Adjacent lands within 30 metres of fish habitat are encouraged to be maintained as a buffer with non-disturbance of soils and vegetation to be maintained in order to protect water quality.
+In addition, consideration (e.g. through an Environmental Impact Assessment, if appropriate) of 120 metres of adjacent lands must occur for development or site alteration near fish habitat.